osbuild/osbuild.github.io/docs/on-premises/02-commandline/edge-container+installer.md

 The `edge-container` image type creates an OSTree commit and embeds it into an OCI container with a web server.
 When the container is started, the web server serves the commit as an OSTree repository.

-The `edge-intaller` image type pulls the commit from the running container and creates an installable boot ISO with a kickstart file configured to use the embedded OSTree commit.
+The `edge-installer` image type pulls the commit from the running container and creates an installable boot ISO with a kickstart file configured to use the embedded OSTree commit.

 ## Detailed workflow